 We can’t stress enough the importance of reflecting on whether or not you should hire a full-time maid.
 The best way to go on about it is to analyse your needs and your level of commitment to make the hiring a success.

 Aside from the potential benefits, you should also assess the other factors that come with it.
 For instance, hiring a full-time maid means a non-family member will be in your home 24/7 and will somehow be included in your family decisions.
 It also comes with additional household expenses hence, you have to make sure that you’re earning more than what you’re paying for the help.

 Understand your needs, evaluate your options, and come up with an informed decision.
-In many instances, you’ll find that hiring a domestic worker is your best option.
+In many instances, you’ll find that hiring a maid is your best option.
 They are capable of doing anything from childcare to elderly care, household help, and more — and that’s without the need to hire another worker to do each job.
-While it may seem expensive, hiring a full-time worker can actually save you money in the long run.
+While it may seem expensive, hiring a full-time maid can actually save you money in the long run.

-For many Singaporeans, hiring an FDW is no longer a luxury but rather a necessity.
-Take the case of the families we have helped by connecting them to maids that they have come to rely on and trust with their needs.
+For many Singaporeans, hiring an domestic helper is no longer a luxury but rather a necessity.
+Take the case of the families we have helped by connecting them to helpers that they have come to rely on and trust with their needs.